JHUDMC/Manual/Systems.md

 Anyone can view our inventory on BookIt without signing in, but patrons must log into BookIt to create a reservation.
 BookIt interfaces with the JHU Single Sign On system (the system everyone with a JHED uses to log into myJHU, SIS, etc.) and the Active Directory system.

 After new patrons complete registration on HopkinsGroups, DMC staff adds them to the corresponding Active Directory groups using the custom "AD for DMC Equipment Approvers" app (see guide below).
 Patrons can check their membership status and authorizations using the [Authorization Lookup Tool](https://teams.microsoft.com/l/entity/8dfefe72-3c10-466a-8242-0b79a2d7ac59/_djb2_msteams_prefix_4218721136?context=%7B%22subEntityId%22%3Anull%2C%22channelId%22%3A%2219%3A84be967fe46e44f988912b8e334feaf7%40thread.skype%22%7D&groupId=a60cf059-d221-4e68-982a-585d03682213&tenantId=9fa4f438-b1e6-473b-803f-86f8aedf0dec&allowXTenantAccess=false).
+See [LibAuth and Group Permissions](Systems.md#libauth-and-group-permissions) below for more information about how JH's Active Directory integrates with BookIt.

 Laminated Job guides for common tasks in BookIt are located at the front desk.
 Digital copies may be accessed here:
 - [Adding Members and Authorizations](media/AddingMembersandAuths.pdf)